WheteThunger/WorkcartCardReaders/README.md

 - `AllowedSecondsToSwipeBeforeEject` -- Determines the amount of time an unauthorized player has to swipe an acceptable keycard before being ejected from the workcart.
 - `EnableGlobalAuthorization` (`true` or `false`) -- While `true`, swiping an acceptable keycard on one workcart authorizes you to ride any workcart.
 While `false`, you must swipe an acceptable keycard for each workcart individually.
 - `AuthorizationGraceTimeSecondsOffWorkcart` -- Determines the amount of time an authorized player may leave a workcart and board it again without having to swipe a keycard.
 While `EnableGlobalAuthorization` is `true`, the player may freely board any other workcart during this time.
-- `CardPercentConditionLossPerSwipe` (`0` - `100`) -- Determines the condition percentage that a keycard will lose when used.
-For example, setting this to `25` allows a brand new keycard to be used up to 4 times.
 - `RequiredCardSkin` -- Determines the skin ID that keycards must have in order to be accepted.
 While this value is `0`, only vanilla keycards will be accepted, and they must match the access level of the card reader.
 While this value is non-`0`, only the skin ID is checked, and the access level does not need to match.
 - `CardReaderAccessLevel` (`1` = Green, `2` = Blue, `3` = Red) -- Determines the color of the card reader.
-This also determines the level of keycard required if `RequiredCardSkin` is `0`.
+This does **not** affect which keycards are accepted.
+- `AcceptedCards` -- List of accepted keycards.
+If a keycard is swiped and matches a given card config in this list, then the player will be authorized and the card condition will be deducted accordingly.
+  - `Skin` -- When this option is non-`0`, any card with this skin ID will match.
+  - `AccessLevel` (`1` = Green, `2` = Blue, `3` = Red) -- When this value is non-`0`, and `Skin` is `0` or not specified, any card with this access level will match.
+  - `PercentConditionLossPerSwipe` -- Determines the condition percentage that the keycard will lose when used, if it matches this card config.
+For example, setting this to `20` allows a brand new keycard to be used up to 5 times.
-- `CardReaderPositions` -- This list determines how many card readers will spawn on each workcart, as well as their position and rotation relative to the workcart.
+- `CardReaderPositions` -- Determines how many card readers will spawn on each workcart, as well as their position and rotation relative to the workcart.
+By default, each workcart has one card reader which is attached to the back of the driver cabin.

 ## Localization